bash1997/100-days-of-code/r1-log.md

 ### R1D4
 worked on forms.
-90% finished with the sty;e of my survey form page. tomorrow i will be the lastt day i work on it. @11pm i am starting my python lesson and wil upload the Day 3 project around the 12am or 1am
+90% finished with the style of my survey form page. tomorrow i will be the last day i work on it. @11pm i am starting my python lesson and wil upload the Day 3 project around the 12am or 1am

+### R1D7
+missed a few days in the journal but i have stayed on track coding everyday for at least an hour. on day 5 and day 6 I worked on the survey page project but i didnt finish that until today.
+I made a python game on day 6.
+I am behind on python, so for a few days, I need to be trying to a days until I catch up and not spend full days on the projects.